 Importantly the comments from customers and utilities were taken into account to reach the present solution.
-This new metal-clad medium voltage arc resistant switchgear range has now been developed with these "best practices" and meets not only the requirements of ANSI and IEC, but will also fulfil the specific standards of different other nations all over the continents including those of China, Australia, and South America).
+This new metal-clad medium voltage arc resistant switchgear range has now been developed with these "best practices" and meets not only the requirements of ANSI and IEC, but will also fulfil the specific standards of different other nations all over the continents (China, Australia, South America etc.).